mark-watson/haskell_book/manuscript/linkeddata.md

 [("o","International Business Machines Corporation (commonly referred to as IBM) is an American multinational technology and consulting corporation, with corporate headquarters in Armonk, New York.
   ...)]
 ```

+On line 8, "o" corresponds to the SPARQL query variable **?o** and the value bound to the variable **?o** is the string "International Business...".

 ## Querying Remote SPARQL Endpoints